 - Show solidarity with your people, especially those on the front lines.

 - Acknowledge and seek to understand the ways employees up and down the wage scale are experiencing these crises.

 - Make mental health support widely available to all staff, and make sure any employee assistance program or other providers your company uses have clinical expertise and training in dealing with a diverse set of clients.

 - Ensure that your managers are informed, trained, and aware of the issues that the staff they supervise may be facing, and give your managers the support they need to show up for your staff.

-- Look first for opportunities to add Black leadership to your board of directors and leadership team and know that a lone voice is not enough.
+- Look first for opportunities to add Black leadership and leadership of color to your board of directors and leadership team and know that a lone voice is not enough.